Palette from image

 - Generate light and dark steps for each in the color converter to build full scales.

 - Check text colors against your backgrounds in the contrast checker before you commit.
+Extracted palettes are often low contrast against each other, since they came from one image, so this step catches real accessibility problems.

 Frequently asked questions